 - Monthly bird surveys at Horse Lake Reserve, to learn about bird use across a variety of habitats, including areas burned in 2015 wildfire.

 - Monthly bird surveys at Mountain Home Preserve, prior to the thinning project that will restore a pre-settlement open ponderosa-pine forest.

 - Late spring plant surveys at Horse Lake Reserve in restored former wheat fields that were treated with a cheatgrass inhibiting bacteria in December, 2016.

 - Late spring plant surveys along the Balsamroot Trail in areas burned by the 2015 wildlife, to monitoring an area re-planted with shrubs.

-- Take repeat photographs on several Wenatchee Foothills properties that experienced recent wildfire.
-This can be done anytime!
+- Take repeat post-wildfire photographs at Wenatchee Foothills properties that have experienced recent wildfire (Saddle Rock and Balsamroot Trail) each July.

 - Post-wildfire restoration.
 Help with school groups as they plant nursery-grown native shrubs and wildflowers in the Wenatchee Foothills. (view 2016 project here)

 To do these projects on your own, click on the links below:

 - Horse Lake Reserve eBird: protocol, traveling route map, stationary points map (April - November)

 - Mountain Home Preserve eBird: protocol, traveling route map, stationary points map (April - November)